strategy-guides 5 min read

 Learn blackjack basic strategy and cut the house edge to under 0.5%.
-Our expert guide covers every hand, when to hit, stand, double, and split.
+Our guide covers every hand, when to hit, stand, double, and split — written for South African players.

 blackjackstrategytable-gamesbeginners

 Blackjack has the lowest house edge of any casino table game — as low as 0.28% when played with perfect basic strategy.
-Yet most players play intuitively, increasing the house edge to 2–4%.
-This guide gives you the complete basic strategy for standard US online blackjack, the exact decision for every hand combination, and which rule variations matter most.
+Yet most players play intuitively, pushing the house edge up to 2–4%.
+This guide gives you the complete basic strategy for the standard blackjack games offered to South African players online, the exact decision for every hand combination, and which rule variations matter most.

 What Is Basic Strategy?